 Short of performing a science fiction mind-meld, how can you efficiently transfer content from the brain of a subject matter expert (SME) into a form you can use?

 In case you’re new at this, instructional designers often interview subject matter experts to access their stream of knowledge.
 SMEs will often provide you with content resources and will also review design documents, scripts, media assets and test questions for accuracy.
 Leveraging the knowledge of SMEs is one reason that instructional designers are content neutral.
-(Note: At the end of this article is a SME Content Collection Form designed by Abigail Wheeler.)

 The Brain of a SME

 Working with a SME is unique, because by definition, this individual is an expert and most likely, you are a novice.
 (See The Expert’s Brain for more on expert-novice differences.)
-Not only are you dependent on the SME for basic knowledge, the two of you may have conflicting ideas on how a course should be designed and what it should include.
+Not only are you dependent on the SME for basic knowledge, the two of you may have conflicting ideas on how a learning experience should be designed and what it should include.

-Phase 1: The Prep Work
+Phase 1: The Prep Work for SME Interviews

 At all costs, don’t walk into a meeting with a SME knowing nothing about the subject.
 Your questions will be more intelligent and you’ll be better able to drill down if you are a little knowledgeable about the content.
 Guidelines for Preparation: